-We regularly do market research with our customers and you might be asked to take part.
+We regularly do market research with people who use our services and you might be asked to take part.
 Your views count and can help make a real difference.

 About our market research